Hardware, scaling and storage

 Hardware

-Architecture: You can choose the underlaying architecture to run your application:
+Architecture: You can choose the underlying architecture to run your service:

-- ARM64: Choose this if your application image is built for ARM64 architecture
+- ARM64: Choose this if your service image is built for ARM64 architecture

-- Any: Choose this if your application image is built for both ARM64 and AMD64/x86-64 architectures
+- Any: Choose this if your service image is built for both ARM64 and AMD64/x86-64 architectures

-This is an example for how you can setup a simple GPU based application that does a vector addition using a community-built docker image.
+This is an example for how you can setup a simple GPU based service that does a vector addition using a community-built docker image.

 Follow these steps to run this image on Kapstan: